 The beef exported from Uruguay is heavily regulated by goverment and third party entities.

 CAN I FIND THE QUALITY OF BEEF YOU SELL AT THE LOCAL SUPERMARKET?

 No. You may find similar high quality offerings at butcher shops like Lobel's New York , Debragga or Snake River Farms.
 Also on gourmet providers such as D'Artagnan.
 We have modeled our business after their quality....
-Meat N'' Bone was born precisely because its hard to access Steakhouse Grade Beef at affordable prices... and ordering online is extremely expensive as a result of shipping costs.
+Meat N'' Bone was born precisely because its hard to access Steakhouse Grade Beef at affordable prices... our operations is extremely lean to keep costs low.

 Grass Fed, Grass Raised, Choice, Prime, Premium... all these claims are NOT regulated by the USDA.
 So often you think you are buying a USDA Prime steak and turns out you are just buying what "they" chose to call Prime.

 Heres something we learned.
 Anyone and everyone can call their beef Prime, Choice or Grass Fed.
 But legally, a piece of beef only has to meet the definition of USDA Beef grades if you put the word USDA behind... as in USDA Prime and USDA Choice.

 Some.
 Our producers follow Organic practices.
 Ferry Farms is an environmentally verified plant as well as Bell & Evans.
 But its very difficult for small farms to obtain organic certification.
 We do not believe the premium for the certification is worth it.